-The Artix locator is implemented using Artix plug-ins.
+The Artix locator service for C++ applications is implemented using Artix plug-ins.
 This means that any Artix application can host the locator service by loading the service_locator plug-in.
 However, it is recommended that you deploy the locator using the Artix container.
-The Artix container and plug-in architecture is discussed further in "Deploying Services in an Artix Container" in Configuring and Deploying Artix Solutions, C++ Runtime.
+This section describes deploying into the Artix container in detail.

-Artix configuration concepts
+Artix C++ runtime configuration concepts

-The information in this chapter presumes an understanding of Artix configuration concepts and practices, as described in Configuring and Deploying Artix Solutions, C++ Runtime.
+The information in this section presumes an understanding of Artix C++ runtime configuration concepts and practices, as described in Configuring and Deploying Artix Solutions, C++ Runtime.
 See the chapters "Artix Configuration" and "Accessing Contracts and References."